theobald-software/kb.theobald-software.github.io/content/_sap/authority-objects-sap-user-rights.md

 S_RFC            RFC_TYPE=FUGR; RFC_NAME=XXXX; ACTVT=16
 ```

 XXXX (stands for a placeholder) is the name of the function group to which the custom function module belongs.
-If the function modules were imported using our SAP transports, XXXX equals to *Z_THEO_READ_TABLE* in case of SAP transport *Z_THEO_READ_TABLE.zip* and *ZXTRACTABAP* in case of SAP transport *thtrans.zip*.

 #### BW Query / BW Cube